petros-d/docs/enterprise_versioned_docs/version-0.26/manage-platform-users.md

 - `workspace.config.delete`: Delete the Workspace
 - `workspace.iam.update`: Update [IAM](integrate-iam.md) for the Workspace

-In addition, Workspace admins have Deployment Editor permissions for all Deployments within the Workspace.
+In addition, Workspace Admins have Deployment Editor permissions for all Deployments within the Workspace.

 ### Deployment Viewer